Visiting Madrid? Don’t miss these things!

 Plaza de San Miguel, 5, 28005, map

-One of Madrid’s oldest and most beautiful markets; this is a food lover’s heaven.
+Mercado de San Miguel is one of Madrid’s oldest and most beautiful markets; this is a food lover’s dream.
 Try a bite of local delicacies or just people-watch.
 Click through to see our full post with more photos and details.

 Local Tip: If you’re like us and don’t want to risk wasting a single meal in Madrid, check out Devour Madrid—their curated food and wine experiences are led by local Madrid experts who love to eat!